omonimus1/blog-jade-rubick/content/posts/2022-09-26--process-gates-of-hell/index.md

 <re-img src="non-gate.png" width="80%"></re-img>

 For example, a security team might do automated security checks in production, instead of adding a step before things go out to production.
 This is a non-gated check.
 If the security checks find a problem, you can quickly roll things back to a safe checkpoint.
 Or have a well defined way to quickly resolve the issue within a certain SLA.

+This is basically pipelining, and it's why our computers are so fast.

 The challenge with non-gated checks is that they work best when you have low cycle times in your engineering organization.
 A team that can notice a significant problem and push out a fix within a few hours can use non-gated checks much easier than a team that takes a few weeks to push out a change.
 So moving to this tends to go hand in hand with other efforts to reduce cycle time.